The FM Professional

 What is the future of the hybrid workplace?

-There is no one future of the hybrid workplace.
-Each company’s approach to hybridization will be nuanced, and ideally informed by real-time data and specific employee needs.
+There is no one future look for the hybrid workplace.
+Each company’s approach to hybridization will be nuanced and ideally informed by real-time data and specific employee needs.

 To do this, you need the right technology, the right policies, and the right hybrid workplace change strategy management.